keithasaurus/simple_html/README.md

 #### More About Attributes

-Tag attributes with `None` as the value will only render the attribute name:
+Tag attributes are defined as simple dictionaries -- typically you'll just use strings for both keys and values.
+Note that Tag attributes with `None` as the value will only render the attribute name:
 ```python
 from simple_html import div, render